Quick Finder »

 |Hong Kong dollar

-We estimate that had euro-to-U.S. dollar exchange rates been 10% higher throughout the course of 2014, our reported operating income would have increased by $10.4 million.
-Had the British pound-to-U.S. dollar exchange rates been 10% higher throughout the course of 2014, our reported operating income would have increased by $1.9 million.
+Had Euro-to-U.S. dollar exchange rates been 10% higher throughout the course of 2015, we estimate our reported operating income would have increased by $10.7 million.
+Had the British pound-to-U.S. dollar exchange rates been 10% higher throughout the course of 2015, we estimate our reported operating income would have increased by $2.3 million.
 These hypothetical calculations estimate the impact of translating results into U.S. dollars and do not include an estimate of the impact a 10% increase in the U.S. dollar against other currencies would have on our foreign operations.

 Our quarterly revenue and profits tend to grow progressively by quarter throughout the year.
 This is a result of a general focus in the real estate industry on completing or documenting transactions by fiscal-year-end and the fact that certain expenses are constant through the year.
 Historically, we have reported a relatively smaller profit in the first quarter and then increasingly larger profits during each of the following three quarters, excluding the recognition of investment-generated performance fees and co-investment equity gains or losses (each of which can be unpredictable).
 We generally recognize such performance fees and realized co-investment equity gains or losses when assets are sold, the timing of which is geared toward the benefit of our clients.
 Non-variable operating expenses, which we treat as expenses when incurred during the year, are relatively constant on a quarterly basis.

 Our operating expenses fluctuate with our revenue and general economic conditions including inflation.
-However, we do not believe that inflation has had a material impact on our results of operations during the three year period ended December 31, 2014.
+However, we do not believe inflation has had a material impact on our results of operations during the three-year period ended December 31, 2015.